EO/AA and Diversity

 All Montclair State University employees and students have a responsibility for carrying out the principles of this statement.
 Each of us should be mindful of the way we treat one another and should demonstrate respect and tolerance for the differences among us.
 Furthermore, all persons in positions of responsibility and authority will be held strictly accountable for promoting the highest degree of fairness and equity in order to assure the full and complete implementation of this statement.

 Montclair State University is committed to having a workplace free of sexual harassment.
 In order to support that commitment, it is essential that all employees are aware of what constitutes sexual harassment and the legal ramifications of such behavior.
-To provide that understanding, the University has implemented an on-line interactive training program on sexual harassment that is accessible from your personal computer.
-Special versions of this program have been designed for faculty, managers and supervisors, as well as non-supervisory personnel.
+To provide that understanding, the University has contracted with LawRoom to deliver an on-line interactive training program on sexual harassment that will be offered via your Workday inbox.
+The training takes approximately one hour and is self-paced so you can start, stop and resume the course at your convenience.